Central Coast Airport concept

-Studies (in 2015) into population growth projections, passenger demand forecasts and economic impact have shown that a regional airport is essential infrastructure for the Central Coast's growth.
+Studies (in 2015) into population growth projections, passenger demand forecasts and economic impact have shown that an airport is essential infrastructure for the Central Coast's growth.

-After investigating a number of sites, Council decided on 28 October 2015 to progress with plans to establish a small regional airport, to be developed in stages, at Warnervale Aerodrome.
+After investigating a number of sites and larger concepts, Council decided on 28 October 2015 to progress with plans to establish a General Aviation Industry Hub and small regional airport, to be developed in stages, at Warnervale Aerodrome, which was renamed as Central Coast Airport in 2016.

 Council is now implementing the necessary steps to ensure the proposed airport delivers on expectations from the community, business and the aeronautical industry.

-It is estimated that a regional airport at Warnervale Aerodrome in Wyong Shire would provide a significant economic boost to the Central Coast economy, create 600 jobs, and boost tourism.
+It is estimated that a General Aviation Industry Hub at Central Coast Airport would provide a significant economic boost to the Central Coast economy and boost tourism.
 See how regional airports help boost local economies

 Why this location?